hifly81/hifly81.github.io/content/posts/tyson-douglas.md

 My father was a great boxing fan and inevitably passed this passion on to me too.

-I saw many matches with him before I was born, especially those of Monzon and Marvin "The Marvelous" Hagler.
+I saw many matches with him, especially those of Monzon and Marvin "The Marvelous" Hagler.

 In the second half of the 80s the heavyweight scene was monopolized by a boy from the suburbs of New York, who became the youngest heavyweight champion of the world, Mike "Iron" Tyson, by dint of instant KOs.